Newark mother calls for justice after attackers beat autistic son, post video online

 A video clip posted online appears to show a group of people beating her 16-year-old son Caleb on a canal path in the village as he waited for her to pick him up.
 She says they stole his sneakers and cell phone, and left him unconscious on the trail.

-“(Caleb) is autistic and he’s intellectually disabled and has a very apparent speech impediment,” she said.
+“(Caleb) is autistic and he has an intellectual disability and has a very apparent speech impediment,” she said.
 “So these kids knew this about him, and they still proceeded to attack him violently.”

 Caleb is at home now, still healing.
 He did not want to appear on camera for this story, saying he was afraid of more of these kids seeing his face and coming after him.